Tropicália

-The term Tropicália (Tropicalismo) has multiple connotations in that it played on images of Brazil being that of a "tropical paradise".
+The term tropicália (tropicalismo) has multiple connotations in that it played on images of Brazil being that of a "tropical paradise".
 Tropicalia was presented as a "field for reflection on social history".

 The movement was begun by a group of musicians from Bahia notably Caetano Veloso, Gilberto Gil, Gal Costa, Tom Zé, and the poet-lyricist Torquato Neto.
 Later the group moved from Salvador (the capital of Bahia) to São Paulo where they met with collaborators Os Mutantes and Rogério Duprat among others.
 They went on to produce the 1968 album Tropicália: ou Panis et Circencis, which served as the movement's manifesto.

 Tropicália was not only an expression in analyzing and manipulating culture but also a mode of political expression.
-The Tropicália movement came to fruition at a time when Brazil's military dictatorship and left-wing ideas held distinct but prominent amounts of power simultaneously.
-The Tropicalists' rejection of both sides' version of nationalism (the military's conservative patriotism and the ineffectual bourgeois anti-imperialism) was met with criticism and harassment.
+The tropicália movement came to fruition at a time when Brazil's military dictatorship and left-wing ideas held distinct but prominent amounts of power simultaneously.
+The tropicalists' rejection of both sides' version of nationalism (the military's conservative patriotism and the ineffectual bourgeois anti-imperialism) was met with criticism and harassment.

-The movement officially ended in 1968.
-However the dissolution of the collective birthed a new wave of soloists and groups identifying as “post-tropicalist”.
+The dissolution of the movement by the early 1970s gave rise to a new wave of soloists and groups identifying as “post-tropicalist”.
 The movement has inspired many artists nationally and internationally.
-Additionally Tropicalia continues to be a main feature in the original Bahian group and their fellows’ work.
+Additionally, tropicalia continues to be a main feature in the original Bahian group and their fellows’ work.

 Background

-A dominant principle of Tropicália was antropofagia, a type of cultural "cannibalism" that encouraged the consumption of disparate influences, both temporal and geographic, as well as categorical, out of which could be created something uniquely Brazilian.
+A dominant principle of tropicália was antropofagia, a type of cultural "cannibalism" that encouraged the consumption of disparate influences, both temporal and geographic, as well as categorical, out of which could be created something uniquely Brazilian.
 It was a blurring of lines and preexisting conceptions of high and low art forms, as well as prestigious and marginalized artistic and political expressions.
 The idea was originally put forth by poet Oswald de Andrade in his Manifesto Antropófago, published in 1928, and was developed further by the tropicalistas in the 1960s.

 While concrete poets were not an initial influence upon the group's works, the two groups, particularly Veloso, Gil, and Augusto de Campos, would go on to share an intellectual partnership in São Paulo.
-This partnership would help the Tropicalistas to form connections with other artists around the city, most notably Rogério Duprat.
+This partnership would help the tropicalistas to form connections with other artists around the city, most notably Rogério Duprat.

 Helio Oiticica’s 1967 work “Tropicalia” shares its name and aesthetic with the movement.
 The movement also utilized Carmen Miranda, a Brazilian/Portuguese international star, who in Brazil had come to be viewed as inauthentic.
 The use of Carmen Miranda's image and motifs became synonymous with the movement.
 Veloso in particular would imitate the icons gestures and mannerisms during performances.
 This usage was intentionally done as a means to address the concept of "authenticity".
 Miranda was seen as presenting a caricature of what true Brazilian-ness was by Brazilians while international audiences saw her as a representative of Brazil and its culture.
-This dichotomy provided the means by which the Tropicalistas could address the concept of authenticity in such a fashion that it was striking to their audiences.
+This dichotomy provided the means by which the tropicalistas could address the concept of authenticity in such a fashion that it was striking to their audiences.